Mr. Raffles (Man, It Was Mean): Critical reception

-On its release as a single, Sue Byrom of Record Mirror wrote, "If there's one thing the new Harley & Cockney Rebel doesn't seem to be on first hearing, it's commercial.
+Upon its release as a single, Sue Byrom of Record Mirror wrote, "If there's one thing the new Harley & Cockney Rebel doesn't seem to be on first hearing, it's commercial.
 Changes of rhythm, taped cheers, little touch of palm-tree music here and there... commercial?
 But then you listen again, and again, and yup, somehow it looks like Stevie's going to do it again!"
 Colin Irwin of Melody Maker described the song as "curiously tuneless affair", but with "enough wayward charm to take it in[to] the chart".
 He noted the "off-beat continental feel", the "underlying Caribbean flavour that breaks out towards the end" and Harley's "usual exaggeratedly pained" vocal.
 Irwin predicted the song would be a hit, but felt the song would not repeat the success of its predecessor.

-Daily Mirror wrote, "A very peculiar song from Steve Harley & Cockney Rebel.
+Deborah Thomas of Daily Mirror wrote, "A very peculiar song from Steve Harley & Cockney Rebel.
 Sounds from the bullring, the fairground and the South Seas cover up something very creepy indeed.
 A hit."
 The Irvine Herald stated, "It must be hard to follow such a successful disc as 'Smile' but the Rebel has come up with the right one.
 Back to the same pace as their first hit.
 Harley has got a very distinctive voice.
 Won't be a chart-topper, but a biggie all the same."
+A reviewer for St Andrews Citizen considered it to be "not so instantly appealing" as "Make Me Smile" as it "lacks the compulsive hook which made its predecessor a biggie", but noted it "nevertheless sports a pleasant combination of reggae and calypso" and is "destined for hitdom".
+They added that "some cleverly orchestrated instrumentals give this an off-beat attractiveness, and a somewhat subdued Steve sings the lyrics with an underlying current of menance".

 In the 1996 book Rock: The Rough Guide, authors Jonathan Buckley and Justin Lewis noted that the song "found Harley at his lyrical best".
 In a retrospective review of The Best Years of Our Lives, Donald A. Guarisco of AllMusic described the song as a "surreal yet romanticized portrait of a convention-flaunting outlaw" and added, "The odd lyrics work thanks to the phenomenal tune backing them up, which contrasts gentle verses built on piano and acoustic guitar with choruses that work in a surprising but slickly integrated reggae beat".
 In another AllMusic review of the 1975 compilation A Closer Look, Guarisco described the song as "an impressionistic tune that layers surreal, Bob Dylanesque wordplay over a lushly produced musical backdrop that mixes keyboard-driven soft pop with reggae."